You are here

 Registration includes all programming, breaks, and 3 meals

 - Saturday Afternoon Visitor (includes lunch, worship, and afternoon immersion): $30

 - Email address for registrant: For online voting and communication purposes, this email address should NOT be the general email address of the church office.
 The email address listed in each registration should be unique for the voting member and able to be accessed during the assembly.

 - Dietary Requests

 For questions about registration or to make changes, call the Office of the Bishop or email Deniese Estrada: email@example.com.

 If you are paying by check:

-Please print a copy of your invoice and send it, along with a check made out to the Rocky Mountain Synod to:
+Please print a copy of your registration confirmation and send it, along with a check made out to the Rocky Mountain Synod to:

 Rocky Mountain Synod